“Hi, my name is Jane, and I’m a hot sleeper.”

 Even though cotton is comfortable, it may not be the best choice for you if you are a hot sleeper that also sweats a lot because cotton isn’t very good at wicking away moisture.

 With silk being an amazing thermoregulator, it is an ideal choice for hot sleepers.
-Just make sure you invest in high-quality silk products so you can take advantage of its breathability and cooling effects.
+Just make sure you invest in high-quality silk products so you can take advantage of their breathability and cooling effects.

 Use The Best Bedding